Printer Friendly PDF

 - Reduce consumption of processed meat and dairy products.

-- Consumption of soy products may control testosterone levels which are linked to prostate cancer.
+- Consumption of soy products may reduce risk of prostate cancer.

 - Regular exercise may decrease the risk of prostate cancer.

-Beginning at age 50, men should discuss with a physician the benefits and risks associated with prostate cancer screening to determine if it is right for them.
-Men at high risk (African Americans and men with a family history of prostate cancer before age 65) should discuss with a physician whether screenings are appropriate beginning at age 45.
-Those with several immediate family members with prostate cancer should discuss screenings with a physician beginning at age 40.
+Men should discuss with their physicians the risks and benefits of prostate cancer screening to make an informed decision about testing.
+Most men should consider yearly prostate screenings beginning at age 50.
+Men at high risk (African Americans and men with a family history of prostate cancer before age 65) should consider testing beginning at age 45.
+Consider screening at age 40 if more than one first-degree relative is diagnosed before 65.
 Prostate screenings can include the PSA (prostate-specific antigen) blood test and DRE (digital rectal exam).

 Prostate cancer may be treated by different members of the cancer care team.
-Treatment options vary depending on how advanced the cancer is and if it has spread to other parts of the body.
-Physicians will determine the most appropriate treatment for each patient, including surgery, radiation therapy, hormone therapy, and chemotherapy.
+Treatment options vary depending on how advanced the cancer is and if it has spread to other body parts.
+Physicians will determine the most appropriate treatment for each patient, including surveillance, surgery, radiation therapy, hormone therapy, and chemotherapy.

-Sources: American Cancer Society, Prostate Cancer Foundation, and Texas Cancer Registry
+Sources: American Cancer Society, National Cancer Institute, Prostate Cancer Foundation, and Texas Cancer Registry